VanWrinkle/Crumbs_App/server/README.md

 #### Description

 > This endpoint is used to get the feed of a specific user.
 The feed is returned as a JSON array of posts.
+The feed is sorted on time

 #### Request